-Established in 2005, Espiritu de Argentina is a joint venture between Chilean wine producer, Aresti, owner of the Espiritu brand, and Finca Agostina in Mendoza where the wines are made.
+Established in 2005, Espiritu de Argentina is a joint venture between Chilean wine producer, Aresti, owner of the Espiritu brand, and Finca Agostina in Mendoza.
 The fruit is sourced mainly from the Maipu district of Mendoza, from a combination of Agostina's own vineyards and a number of top rated independent growers, whose total production is purchased each year as part of a long-term relationship, enabling the company to ensure quality consistently.
-The modern winery is located in Barrancas with a total crush capacity of 3.5 million litres.
-The winery is medium sized and geared to making modern, fresh, fruit driven wines in the lower price spectrum.
+The modern, medium sized winery is located in Barrancas with a total crush capacity of 3.5 million litres and is geared to making modern, fresh, fruit driven wines in the lower price spectrum.

 A manual harvest took place in the second week of April, with alcoholic fermentation occurring at 22 degrees C, with two weeks at 26 degrees C. Maceration took place over 24 days, malolactic fermentation was induced and then the wine was fined by racking.
 It was aged in a combination of French and American oak for six months prior to release.
 No eggs or dairy products were used in production.

 This is a soft, easy-going, medium-to-full Malbec displaying lovely ripe red fruits on the nose and juicy blackcurrant flavours on the palate, balanced by gentle tannins.